-What TCL TVs are new for 2020?
+What TCL TVs were our favorites in 2020 and which are new for 2021?
 You'll find them all listed in this guide below, including which territories they're available in.

 TCL 5-Series 4K QLED Roku TV (available in 50, 55, 65, 75-inch): More upgrades are coming, with a QLED facelift for the much-loved 5-Series TV range, which has been one of our favorite cheap TVs since its 2018 release.
 QLED brings an expanded color gamut to the 5-Series at a starting price of just $399.

 Read our TCL 4K QLED Roku TV review

 TCL 6-Series Mini LED 4K Roku TV (available in 55, 65, 75-inch): One of the TVs we're most excited about this year is the all-new TCL 6-Series QLED TV with Mini LED that should boost the contrast and black levels to rival OLED while retaining TCL's signature budget price point.
 These TVs went on sale on August 11 2020.

 TCL 8-Series Mini LED 8K Roku TV (available in 65, 75-inch): A Mini LED TV, a QLED TV, an 8K TV, and Roku TV all rolled into one.
 This is an 8K version of the TCL 8-Series launched in 2019, and you can expect quantum dot-assisted contrast, advanced upscaling, improved viewing angles, and Dolby Vision support to boot.
 Due to launch in the US (and Europe) in 2020.

 Read our hands-on TCL 8-Series Mini LED 8K Roku TV review